Views:

 Note: For more example Luminesce SQL queries, visit our Github repo.

-Example 1: Retrieve all the properties decorated onto a particular instrument
+Example 1: Retrieve all the properties for a particular instrument

 select * from Lusid.Instrument.Property where InstrumentIdType = 'LusidInstrumentId' and InstrumentId = 'LUID_6OHFNCI7';